-Untimely Breach of Contract Claims Against the Government Thrown Out By Court On Appeal
+Untimely Federal Breach of Contract Claims Against the Federal Government Thrown Out By Court On Appeal

-Contractors can lose millions of dollars if a breach of contract claims against the government are not filed at the proper time.
-In TPL, the Court of Federal Claims simply lacked jurisdiction because the contractor had not first raised its breach of contract claims at the contracting officer level.
+Contractors can lose millions of dollars if a breach of contract claims against the federal government are not filed on time.
+In TPL, the Court of Federal Claims simply lacked jurisdiction because the contractor had not first raised its breach claims at the contracting officer level.

-- The Contract Disputes Act sets the timeliness for filing your breach of contract claims.
+- The Contract Disputes Act sets the timeliness for filing your claims.

 - Preparation and documentation are essential when submitting your package to the government.

 - Consider potential counterclaims by the Agency while assessing your case.